Animal Rights

 "A Cat hung up in Cheapside, habited like a Priest"

-Since there was no wrong in it, clergymen have always taken delight in killing animals.
-In the Middle Ages all of the higher ranks of European society had a specific type of hawk for falconry: that for a priest was a sparrow hawk*.
-In Britain the hunting clergyman is a classic character in art and literature*.
-Chaucer's pilgrim monk was keen on hunting*.
 The Reverend John (Jack) Russell, known as "The Sporting Parson", was an enthusiastic fox hunter who bred terriers in the early nineteenth century to help find and kill foxes run the earth.
 These terriers are still known as Jack Russells.

 In Roman Catholic southern Europe many medieval forms of animal torture are still performed annually as part of annual Christian blood festivals, often using a local church.
 In one Spanish village, Villanueva de la Vera near Cáceres in Extremadura, a donkey is tortured each year on Shrove Tuesday.
-In Manganeses de la Polvorosa, it is customary to drag a live goat up the church tower and throw it down to its death in front of the assembled faithful*.
+In Manganeses de la Polvorosa, it is customary to drag a live goat up the church tower and throw it down to its death in front of the assembled faithful10.
 This is not untypical.
 In Tordesillas in Castile blindfolded teenage girls use swords to hack at chickens trussed up and suspended for the occasion.
 This has been done at a number of blood fiestas in recent years to raise money for the local San Vincente chapel.

 At the festival of San Juan, in Coria, Extremadura a number of bulls are drugged, tortured and killed each year.
 Thousands of Christians assemble to watch meat hooks being plunged into the living animals.
 Men with blowpipes shoot metal darts in them, aiming for the vulnerable parts — the eyes, mouth, nose and testicles.
 The animals are clubbed, and a long pole with a metal spiked end is thrust at their anus and testicles.
 Each animal typically lasts for three or four hours.
 When dead (sometimes while still alive) the testicles are cut off and awarded to one of the brave Christians who have participated in its torment.
 Local priests are mystified that anyone should find this reprehensible.

 Other towns boast fire bull runs, which are similar, except that the bulls are terrified by having burning hemp tied to their horns.
 It is difficult to imagine entertainments such as these, or even conventional bull fighting, being tolerated in any modern society except a strongly Roman Catholic one.
-Catholic priests certainly see nothing wrong in bull fights and on occasion raise Church funds by organising and taking part in them*.
+Catholic priests certainly see nothing wrong in bull fights and on occasion raise Church funds by organising and taking part in them11.
 Curiously the Church had once tried to ban bull fighting throughout the world except where it was most popular — in Spain and Portugal.
 In the 1560s Pope Pius V published a document that purported to abolish bull fighting throughout Christendom — but it was not published in the Iberian Peninsula on the grounds that it would bring the Holy Mother Church into disrepute.

 The traditional Christian approach to animal cruelty was formalised as a philosophy by René Descartes (1596–1650).
-His Discourse (1637) and Meditations (1641) informed Catholic attitudes about animalsl into the 21st century.
+His Discourse (1637) and Meditations (1641) informed Catholic attitudes about animals into the 21st century.
 Descartes proposed a mechanistic theory.
 For him, and for his Church, animals are nothing but complex automata, with no souls, minds, or reason.
 They can see, hear, and touch, but they are not, in any sense, conscious, and are unable to suffer or to feel pain.
 In lectures he would torture and dissect animals, asserting over their cries of pain, that these cries were merely automatic reactions.
 Voltaire, whom the Church regarded as its greatest enemy, was horrified by such displays:

 Hold then the same view of the dog which has lost his master, which has sought him in all the thoroughfares with cries of sorrow, which comes into the house troubled and restless, goes downstairs, goes upstairs; goes from room to room, finds at last in his study the master he loves, and betokens his gladness by soft whimpers, frisks, and caresses.